-Here is an excerpt from our interview, available in the latest issue of Paleo Lifestyle Magazine (both for the iPad and on Amazon), where Grant talks about his diet and fitness, his career, and how long he thinks he can keep this up:
+Here is an excerpt from our interview, available in the latest issue of Paleo Lifestyle Magazine (at Amazon), where Grant talks about his diet and fitness, his career, and how long he thinks he can keep this up:

 Brian: According to your website you said “If it was around a million years ago, I’ll eat it.”
 How is it that you got into the Paleo diet?

 Grant: It has been a lot of trial and error.
 I never really read about Paleo and tried to adopt it.
 I think I kind of discovered it on my own, maybe a little bit modified.
 I think sought of, through the years, I really started to get into my diet and I see the translation or the correlation, if you will, when I was in my last couple of years in Detroit and it really from there it has just been trying to figure out how this sort of thing works.

 I think in the last four or five years, just kind of getting to that point where you would be disciplined about treatments, a lot of fruits and vegetables, a lot of animal protein, lean animal protein, and staying away from sugar.
 As an athlete, I craved meat, I craved fish.
 I think am getting to the point where I eliminate the sugars and food that acts like sugars which are a lot of bread, a lot of stuff like that.